Gov. Polis signs prison bill targeting Colorado’s overcrowding crisis

 Instead, the JBC approved a budget placeholder that would allow the department to contract for beds at two previously closed private prisons in Trinidad and Burlington.

 The bill is sponsored by Sens.
 Mike Weissman, D-Aurora, and Julie Gonzales, D-Denver, and Reps.
-Javier Mabrey, D-Denver, and Matthew Martinbez, D-Monte Vista.
+Javier Mabrey, D-Denver, and Matthew Martinez, D-Monte Vista.

 Senate Bill 159 also changes the state’s earned time formula by increasing the number of days certain inmates can have reduced from their sentence per month — from 12 days to 14 days for inmates convicted of low-level crimes and from 10 days to 12 days for inmates convicted of certain higher-level offenses.